sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-dns-clientinterfacesinterfacednsserversearchorderipaddress.md

 `IpAddress` specifies the IP address of a DNS server.

 **Note**
-The child elements do not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add `IpAddress` to the answer file.
+The child elements do not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add `IpAddress` to the answer file.